Adellica/chicken-nanomsg/readme.md

 These bindings to nanomsg 1.0.0 should be fairly complete, the only missing functionality is the control messages (`nn_recvmsg`, `nn_sendmsg` and `nn_cmsg`).
-Also, note that the egg hasn't undergode rigerous testing int the field yet.
+Also, note that the egg hasn't undergode rigerous testing in the field yet.

 ## Sample